adamuas/bert-ner/README.md

-# BERTNER Using BERT for NER Recognition
+# BERTNER Using BERT for NER
 NER using BERT